tAN_logo4

 “It’s true!”

+Being idealized infuriated her; a person was too complex to be reduced to a mere idea in someone else’s mind.
 She looked at him with daggers in her eyes and he looked back with defeat in his; and in his eyes she saw his divorce, how his former missus had remarried—wealthy, no less—and how the scoundrels around town had taken his work and good name.
-Watching him topple before her wasn’t something she had in her and so she let the matter rest, her gaze softening as she stepped in to lift him—just as she had with so many men before, placing their fragile pride above her own expectations.
+She hadn't it in her to watch him topple before her and so she let the matter rest, her gaze softening as she stepped in to lift him—just as she had with so many men before, placing their fragile pride above her own expectations.
 “Why don’t you grab us another drink and we can go sit.”

-No, this wouldn’t do, She thought, taking a seat on a bench against the velvet wall.
-She was enjoying herself, enjoying him, too!
-What had he done?
-It had been a fleeting instance where the world seemed kindly, you’re welcome here!—in this faintly lit room, the world had told her.
-The air carried the invitation: don’t merely hear the music. feel it, join the music; become the music yourself!—the world had told her.
-Will had seen it, too, she was positive, seen the way the music lifted her from the ground, how the room swirled and carried her up; and rather than reach for her or let himself be swept up as well, he’d pulled her back.
-His ego clamored so noisily to be known, hadn’t it?—demanded it so; demanded returns.
-Love!—was a thing he had the nerve to speak of and still had anchored her down like he did!—all the while admitting he couldn’t rise from the ground himself without her strength to bear him upward.
-In his grasp, she heard it plainly: he could not spark his own light, he'd need her to.
-That wasn’t love!
+No, this wouldn't do, she thought, taking a seat on a bench against the velvet wall.
+She had been enjoying herself, enjoying him, too!
+What had Will done?
+It had been a fleeting instance where the world seemed kindly…you're welcome here!—in this faintly lit room, the world had told her.
+The air carried the invitation: don't merely hear the music, feel it, join the music; become the music yourself!—the world had told her.
+Will had to have seen it, too, she was positive, seen the way the music lifted her from the ground, how the room swirled and carried her up; and rather than reach for her or let himself be swept up as well, he'd pulled her back.
+I can think of nothing crueler, she thought, her fingertips going cold, as the room—which mere moments ago was alive and rich with texture—lost all dimension.

-“You don’t understand,” she told him.
-“I fought my fight.
-You don’t know how hard I fought to bring myself back from grief that almost swallowed me…I’m still doing so.”—he were reminded She’d suffered the loss of a birth, the greatest loss of all; and it wa’n’t just Her personal loss, even; it were one that touched the fabric of the world.
+He was reminded She’d suffered the loss of a birth, the greatest loss of all; and it wasn’t just Her personal loss, even; it was one that touched the fabric of the world.
 Another person to walk with Her qualities, guided by Her, the legacy of Her experience and rare way of seeing the world would be a person who’d have altered the course of everything.
-And this wa'n’t the profound loss She was referring to, even; the one that rewired Her, the reason She often pointed to for why She could no longer be the person She once was—the version who could do things this version could not.
-This loss She spoke of was an exhaustion She'd once described to him as total—physically, certainly, and mentally, and emotionally too.
+And this wasn’t the profound loss She was referring to, even; the one that rewired Her, the reason She often pointed to for why She could no longer be the person She once was—the version who could do things this version could not.
+This loss She spoke of was a debility She'd once described to him as total—physically, of course, and mentally and emotionally too.
 He understood that much, though She never fully shared the experience with him.
 "You knew the woman I was and you know me now and that's all you need to know," She'd say.
 There were things, certain parts of Her pain, She kept to Herself, things She didn’t trust him with, even if he wanted to understand.
 He saw it clearly now, raw and certain—She'd suffered, more deeply than he, and yet he'd let her turn the mirror toward him, to his wounds, his aching self.
 Ah, what a bungler I am!—Will thought.
-Had he been curious?—yes, but shallow in it, content to take Her measured composure as proof She were getting by.
+Had he been curious?—yes, but shallow in it, content to take Her measured composure as proof She was getting by.
 It suited him to think Her strong, resilient, when he'd known being strong hurts.
-Had Will fostered the warm shelter, the refuge She hadn’t given Herself permission to seek in another, Her burdens might've unknotted themselves into words.
+Had Will fostered the warm shelter, the refuge She hadn’t given Herself permission to seek in another, Her burdens might've unknotted themselves into words, words that revealed the cause of her collapse.
 How would he, so certain of his noble intentions, ever hope to lift the bricks from Her when he hadn't thought to ask what they were made of, even?

 |